heritage-happenings/heritage-happenings.github.io/README.md

 Use the menu on the left to browse the contents of this site.

-The text below highlightys pages of possible interest
+The text below highlights pages of possible interest.

 ## [Scans of Julia Morgan's 1925 drawings]( https://heretics-sf.github.io/#scans/1925-heritage-drawings-morgan/README.md )

-* Scans from prints from a microfilm of the blueprints of the drawings
+* Scans from prints from a microfilm from the blueprints of the original drawings

 ## ["What is the meaning of the three Roses?" article]( https://heretics-sf.github.io/#pages/What-is-the-meaning-of-the-three-roses.md )

-* An investigation into the terracotta panels on the front of the Heritage
+* An investigation into the terracotta panels on the front elevation of the Heritage

 ## ["Gift by Dr Nat T Coulson" ]( https://heretics-sf.github.io/#pages/Nathaniel-Thomas-Coulson.md )

-The story behind the newly rediscovered pedestal in the Perry Garden
+* The story behind the newly rediscovered pedestal in the Perry Garden

 ## [2021 Medicare]( https://heretics-sf.github.io/#pages/2021-Medicare.md )

-Information and tips relating to health plans for 2021
+* Information and tips relating to health plans for 2021

 ## [Julia Morgan Links]( https://heretics-sf.github.io/#pages/Julia-Morgan-Links.md )

-Preliminary explorations onto the engaging career of the architect of the Heritage.
+* Preliminary explorations onto the engaging career of the architect of the Heritage

 ## [Links of Interest for Seniors]( https://heretics-sf.github.io/#pages/Links-of-Interest-for-Seniors.md )